Kontralto/hugo-page-builder/example-sites/example-kto/content/insights/2021/09/insight-example-2.md

 ---
-title: Why You Should Use OAI On Your Static Site's S3 Bucket
+title: INSIGHT Why You Should Use OAI On Your Static Site's S3 Bucket
-heading: Why You Should Use OAI On Your Static Site's S3 Bucket
+heading: INSIGHT Why You Should Use OAI On Your Static Site's S3 Bucket
 subheading: Save money and reduce risk
 date: 2021-09-02T11:39:49+02:00
 tags: